awsdocs/amazon-eks-user-guide/doc_source/security_iam_service-with-iam.md

 arn:${Partition}:eks:${Region}:${Account}:cluster/${ClusterName}
 ```

-For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\) and AWS service namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.
+For more information about the format of ARNs, see [Amazon resource names \(ARNs\) and AWS service namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.

 For example, to specify the `dev` cluster in your statement, use the following ARN: